Updated 2/24/26

 First American Financial Corporation (FAF) operates at the heart of real estate transactions, providing title insurance and settlement services that support both residential and commercial property activity.
 With over a century of experience and a strong position in a cyclical industry, the company has continued to deliver reliable financial performance, even in periods of market uncertainty.

-Backed by a resilient business model, a newly appointed leadership team, and a consistent dividend yield near 3.5%, FAF offers income-focused investors a balanced mix of cash flow strength and operational stability.
-Its exposure to a recovering housing market, alongside disciplined capital returns, adds to its long-term appeal.
+Backed by a resilient business model, a tenured leadership team, and a consistent dividend yield near 3.3%, FAF offers income-focused investors a balanced mix of cash flow strength and operational stability.
+Its exposure to a gradually recovering housing market, alongside disciplined capital returns, adds to its long-term appeal.

 Recent Events